TUM-FAF/FAF-121-Sumilin-Svetlana/IDE/Lab1IDE/README.md

 Restore a reset branch back to its previous state

-git reflog			#shows history
+git reflog			//shows history
-git checkout <branch>		#go to the branch git reset --hard 11bbf2 	#do a reset to the needed commit
+git checkout <branch>		//go to the branch git reset --hard 11bbf2 	//do a reset to the needed commit

 git reflog  - works just for a certain amount of time because Git cleans reflog sometimes.
 It retrieves a list of commits and actions done.

 GIT cherry-pick, rebase

-git checkout -b third 			#move to branch touch file3.txt				#create file git add file3.txt			#add file to branch git commit -a -m "third"		#commit and comment git checkout second			#go to second branch git rebase first      			# first branch moves to second git cherry-pick third			# apply the commit from third to the current branch
+git checkout -b third 		//move to branch touch file3.txt				//create file git add file3.txt			//add file to branch git commit -a -m "third"	//commit and comment git checkout second			//go to second branch git rebase first      			// first branch moves to second git cherry-pick third			// apply the commit from third to the current branch

 When we lose something or destroy the wrong commit, we can restore it using git cherry-pick.
 Difference between the rebase and cherry-pick: cherry-pick takes just one commit (sometimes a few of them) and move to a new location.
 Rebase take all changes on a branch and replay it to another branch.